 On November 7, 2012, when Amelia and Allison were 8 months old, they underwent a marathon surgery.
-The seven-hour procedure was tightly orchestrated, with more than 40 physicians, nurses, and other medical staff from general surgery, plastic and reconstructive surgery, cardiac surgery, anesthesiology, radiology and neonatology participating.
+The seven-hour procedure was tightly orchestrated, with more than 40 physicians, nurses, and other medical staff from general surgery, plastic, reconstructive and oral surgery, cardiac surgery, anesthesiology, radiology and neonatology participating.

 “The moment when one becomes two is very, very dramatic,” says Hedrick.